femaven/fakenews-ublockorigin/README.md

 # fakenews-ublockorigin
-using Ublock Origin rules to block fakenews
+using Ublock Origin rules to block fakenews https://github.com/marktron/fakenews as a starting point.